 The form they tell you to fill out isn’t on the official IRS website.
 You can look up all legitimate IRS forms, notices, and letters on its website.
 It probably isn't legitimate if you’re told to fill something out that isn’t on the website.

 What Can You Do?

-- An outside eye can be a useful tool for the development and optimization of your voice channel.
-Learn the ins and outs of your call center; you’ll be much more likely to recognize spam patterns
+An outside eye can be a valuable tool for developing and optimizing your voice channel.
+Learn the ins and outs of your call center; you’ll be much more likely to recognize spam patterns.

 How to fight back against scam calls

-Carriers can protect their customers from phone scams by adding Hiya Protect, which blocks or labels spam and scam calls with high accuracy, without blocking essential calls.
-It is used by phone carriers, mobile phone manufacturers, and network providers who are looking to create a differentiated voice offering and increase customer satisfaction.
+Carriers can protect customers from phone scams by adding Hiya Protect, which blocks or labels spam and scam calls with high accuracy without blocking essential calls.
+It is used by phone carriers, mobile phone manufacturers, and network providers looking to create a differentiated voice offering and increase customer satisfaction.

 Enterprises can help their customers feel safe answering the phone by adding Hiya Connect, which enables businesses to display their company name, logo, and reason for the call on the recipient’s mobile phone.
 Branded caller ID identifies who is calling so customers will not be afraid to answer their phones.

-Individuals can check with their phone carrier to see if it offers spam/scam blocking capabilities.
+Individuals can check with their phone carrier if it offers spam/scam-blocking capabilities.
 If not, ask your carrier to consider adding Hiya Protect.

 Displaying a branded caller ID means that customers know your call is from a legitimate business and is not a scam.
 They'll pick up the phone, and you'll be able to communicate important information.
 After all, 72% of consumers say they're more likely to answer if they know who's calling.

 When evaluating branded caller ID solutions, there are a few questions you should ask.
 Get the complete list with Hiya’s Branded Call Checklist and Buyer's Guide and make the best decision for your organization.